shaloo/docs.arcana/docs/setup/config-dApp-with-db.md

       {{config.extra.arcana.sdk_name}} allows developers to manage the app user experience for signing blockchain transactions with {{config.extra.arcana.wallet_name}}.

       The user experience with the {{config.extra.arcana.wallet_name}} is configured programmatically through the `alwaysVisible` option.
 Install the {{config.extra.arcana.sdk_name}} and as part of the integration, add code in the app to create a new `AuthProvider` instance.
 Specify the appropriate wallet visibility mode via the `alwaysVisible` option.
-See the [[configure-wallet-visibility|{{config.extra.arcana.wallet_name}} configuration guide]] for details.
+See the [[concept-wallet-visibility|{{config.extra.arcana.wallet_name}} configuration guide]] for details.

 !!! an-info "{{config.extra.arcana.app_address}}"